pimoroni/ioe-python/library/ioexpander/encoder.md

 There are times with encoders when you want to query multiple pieces of information from a single moment in time.
 Typically this would be done by reading the values up-front for use later, rather than reading them at the point they are needed in your code.
 Unfortunately even this offers no guarantee that the values were from a single moment, particularly when dealing with high speed encoders.

-To support this usage the encoder class has a `.capture()` function, which requires a sample rate to be provided (e.g. `0.1`) and returns a named tuple containing the encoder's:
+To support this usage the encoder class has a `.capture()` function, which returns a named tuple containing the encoder's:
 ```
 count
 delta